skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-troubleshooting.rst

     $ kubectl get nodes -o json | jq '.items[] | {name: .metadata.name, capacity: .status.capacity}'
     # Look for the `nvidia.com/gpu` field under resources in the output.
 It should show the number of GPUs available for each node.

 If you do not see the :code:`nvidia.com/gpu` field, your cluster likely does not have the Nvidia GPU operator installed.
 Please follow the instructions in :ref:`kubernetes-setup-gpusupport` to install the Nvidia GPU operator.
+Note that GPU operator installation can take several minutes, and you may see 0 capacity for ``nvidia.com/gpu`` resources until the installation is complete.

 .. tip::